opendocsg/slw-judgments-backfill/2014_SGHC_189/report.md

 _Family law_ – _Matrimonial assets_ – _Division_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 102 of 2013 was dismissed and the appeal in Civil Appeal No 103 of 2013 was allowed by the Court of Appeal on 12 March 2015.
-See [2015] SGCA 34.]
+See <span class="citation">[2015] SGCA 34</span>.]

 30 September 2014